xiix0/scam/README.md

-You have literary talent that you should take pains to develop.
+You're a card which will have to be dealt with.